emqx/ekka/README.md

 # Ekka

-Ekka - Autocluster, Autoheal and a [database](doc/rlog.md) for EMQ X Broker.
+Ekka - Autocluster for EMQ X Broker.
 Ekka helps building a new distribution layer for EMQ X R2.3+.

 ```
 ----------             ----------